-Given the range of current threats to human rights globally, and the need to ensure greater accountability for corporate human rights abuses, coordinated investor action is needed to press companies to uphold their responsibility to respect human rights, and make sure governments and other actors create environments that protect human rights and enable responsible business conduct.
+Given the range of current threats to human rights globally, and the need to ensure greater accountability for corporate human rights abuses, coordinated investor action is needed to press companies to uphold their responsibility to respect human rights and make sure governments and other actors create environments that protect human rights and enable responsible business conduct.

-To help meet this challenge, the Investor Alliance for Human Rights (IAHR) provides investors with a platform to engage companies on salient human rights issues, as well as states and standard-setting bodies to ensure these create policies and standards to prevent and remedy corporate human rights abuses.
+To help meet this challenge, the Investor Alliance for Human Rights provides investors with a platform to build their own capacity on human rights and engage companies on salient human rights issues, as well as governments and other standard-setting bodies to push for policies that address corporate human rights abuses.

 In this process, the Investor Alliance increases investor leverage to identify, assess, and address salient human rights issues through collective action, capacity building, and multi-stakeholder engagement.